Rubber Mallet Uses: A Guide

 -

 Woodworking: For driving wooden pieces together, assembling dovetail joints, hammering dowels or chisels without damaging.
+Also for driving gouges in precision carving tasks.

 -